DES-Network/DES-Chain/README.md

 ## Third Party Tools/Libraries

-The following tools have been created by Third Parties for Quorum, however, most of them are still compatible with DES:
+The following tools have been created by Third Parties for Quorum, however, most of them are still compatible with DES Quorum:

 * [Quorum Blockchain Explorer](https://github.com/blk-io/blk-explorer-free) - a Blockchain Explorer for Quorum which supports viewing private transactions
 * [Quorum-Genesis](https://github.com/davebryson/quorum-genesis) - A simple CL utility for Quorum to help populate the genesis file with voters and makers